(Last Updated On: September 7, 2022)

 *️⃣ Recipe Notes

-- Try our delicious Roasted Corn Salsa spread on the top of this flank steak recipe.
+- Try our delicious Roasted Corn Salsa spread on top of this flank steak recipe.

 A wife, a mother to a son and a daughter, and a grandmother to three granddaughters.
 Flo loves sharing recipes passed down from her own mother, her mother-in-law, and her grandmother as well as new recipes created with her daughter, Tamara Ray.